WayPointVenturesOrg/coursewarelibrary/ENU/55351AC/Labs/Mod07/0701-Secure AD DS.md

 Contoso has identified the following requirements regarding account logon and password policies:

-- All users must use a password that is at least eight characters long.
+- All users must use a password that's at least eight characters long.
 For IT administrators, the minimum length must be 10 characters.

 - Passwords for all users must be complex and stored securely.